Rugby Lingo

 Backs: In 15-a-side rugby, this is the group of 7 players who do not play in the scrum.
 These usually are the faster (and sometimes/maybe smaller) players who run the ball in the open field.
 Backs usually have really clean uniforms and magnificent wavy hair, and wear jerseys numbered 9 to 15.
 Click here for a video showing various backline attacks.

-Back Row: In 15-a-side rugby, this is the group of 3 players made up by the two flankers and the 8 Man (#s 6, 7 and 8).
-They are the fastest players in the scrum and are the breakway players who depart the scrum quickly to support offensive attack or to augment the defense.
+Back Row: In 15-a-side rugby, this is the group of 3 scrum players made up by the two flankers and the 8 Man (#s 6, 7 and 8).
+They are the fastest players in the scrum and are the breakaway players who depart the scrum quickly to support offensive attack or to augment the defense.
 Click here for a video explaining and showing the scrum’s back row.

 Boots: The British term for “cleats.”
 These are your studded sports shoe.
 Traditionally, rugby boots have a hard toe and come with removable studs, although molded soles are just fine for our game as we play a lot on artificial turf.
 Some rugby boots also come in high-top models.
 See our Rugby Gear page for links to places to get rugby boots.